-Indeed, careful consideration of (26) leads us to the observation that there are four cases to consider: (i) $\lambda = 0, a = 0$; (ii) $\lambda = 0, a > 0$; (iii) $\lambda = 0, a > 0$ and (iv) $\lambda > 0, a > 0$.
-In case (i) it is immediately clear that setting $\lambda = 0$ and a = 0 in (26) eliminates the first and fourth terms on the LHS so that prey defence (at ESS) is not associated with the conspicuousness.
-That is for all $r_1^ \ge 0$.
+Indeed, careful consideration of (26) leads us to the observation that there are four cases to consider: (i) $\lambda=0, a=0$; (ii) $\lambda=0, a>0$; (iii) $\lambda=0, a>0$ and (iv) $\lambda>0, a>0$.
+In case (i) it is immediately clear that setting $\lambda=0$ and a=0 in (26) eliminates the first and fourth terms on the LHS so that prey defence (at ESS) is not associated with the conspicuousness.
+That is for all $r_1^ \geq 0$.
 This suggests that mutants with incrementally higher levels of defence (compared with the residents) pay a price for reproducing at a slower rate, but are better defended against attacks that are potentially lethal so that at the (unique) ESS level of defence the two components balance as in (30).
-An important assumption of the model (see section 2) is that investment in defences (but not in bright colourations) is costly and this is reflected in the negative dependence on t of the fecundity function F(t).
+An important assumption of the model (see Section 2) is that investment in defences (but not in bright colourations) is costly and this is reflected in the negative dependence on t of the fecundity function F(t).
 Indeed, once the level of toxicity described in (30) is reached, resident strategies with different signalling component may have different overall levels of fitness, but cannot be invaded by mutants that are (incrementally) more/less defended (since the trade-off between F and K is exact).
-An alternative (but more equation-intensive)
+An alternative (but more equation-intensive) approach would be to impose that investment in bright colourations also impacts the fecundity negatively.
+Doing so would introduce a dependence on the conspicuousness of the ESS level of defence, even within the regime described by